leeoniya/uplot-react-ts-experiments/docs/uPlot.md

 ---
 ### UPlotReact.tsx

 In Grafana, we destroy and re-initialize the uPlot instance whenever options change that are not covered by `plot.setData()` and `plot.setSize()`.
-While uPlot has some additional methods such as `plot.addSeries()`, they are not used to simplify integration and change tracking; most of the time, options tend to be static and even a full re-init is extremely fast when they must change during panel editing or occasional data structure changes.
+While uPlot has some additional methods such as `plot.addSeries()`, they are not used (to simplify integration and eliminate change tracking); most of the time, options tend to be static and even a full re-init is extremely fast when they must change during panel editing or occasional data structure changes.

 ```jsx
 <UPlotReact width={width} height={height} opts={opts} data={data} oninit={getInstance} />
 ```

 `<UPlotReact>` is a minimal React wrapper for uPlot that implements these semantics for the raw API shown above.
 The optional `oninit` prop accepts a callback in the form of `const getInstance = (plot: uPlot | null) => {};`.
-This callback is invoked with the new `plot` instance whenever the underlying plot is re-initialized or with `null` when the component is unmounted and the plot is destroyed without re-creation. `oninit` can be used to populate a React context, call a `setState()` a parent component, etc.
+This callback is invoked with the new `plot` instance whenever the underlying plot is re-initialized or with `null` when the component is unmounted and the plot is destroyed without re-creation. `oninit` can be used to populate a React context, call `setState()` in a parent component, etc.

 **IMPORTANT:** To avoid excessive `plot.setData()` and `plot.destroy()` calls, it is important to maintain referential integrity of `data` and `opts` when they do not actually change.
 Some ways to avoid this is by using `useMemo()`, `useState()`, or `useRef()` hooks.
 A common React pattern that can destroy performance is copying or spreading these props into new objects on every re-render, e.g. `<UPlotReact width={width} height={height} opts={{...opts}} data={[...data]}>`.